Blendify/blender-manual/blender_docs/manual/editors/3dview/transform/rotate.rst

 - The Properties menu :kbd:`N`

 Basic rotation usage and common options are described below.
-For additional information, you may wish to read the Transform Control and Orientation pages which provide more information about options such as Precision, Axis Locking, Numeric Input, Snapping and the different types of Pivot Point.
+For additional information, you may wish to read the :doc:`Transform Control </editors/3dview/transform/transform_control/index>` and :doc:`Read more about Transform Orientations </editors/3dview/transform/transform_control/transform_orientations>` pages which provide more information about options such as Precision, Axis Locking, Numeric Input, Snapping and the different types of Pivot Point.

-:doc:`Read more about Transform Control </editors/3dview/transform/transform_control/index>`
-:doc:`Read more about Transform Orientations </editors/3dview/transform/transform_control/transform_orientations>`

 Usage